 A 19-year-old suspect was taken into custody three hours later.
 In a death penalty case, he pleaded guilty to killing Deputy Baker, he was sentenced to life without parole in prison and two 50-year terms for the attempted murders of a Marion County deputy sheriff and a bystander.

 A resident who allowed the suspect who killed Deputy Baker to hide overnight in his home was charged with assisting a criminal.
 The 24-year-old later pleaded guilty, was sentenced to two years in prison and two years probation, and discharged in 2004.

-A 21-year-old male who provided two assault weapons to the suspects was sentenced to 40 years in prison.
-He was released in October 2017 and is currently on parole.
+A 21-year-old male who provided two assault weapons to the suspects was sentenced to 40 years in prison and discharged in 2019.
 Charges against two other passengers in the suspect's vehicle were dismissed.

 Deputy Baker began his career as a telecommunicator with the Marion County Sheriff's Department in 1995, then as a special deputy before serving as a deputy for over two years.
 He was posthumously awarded the agency's Medal of Honor and Purple Heart.

-He was survived by his parents, brother and two sisters.
+He was single and survived by his parents, brother and two sisters.
 His father currently serves as a lieutenant with the Indiana University-Purdue University Indianapolis Police Department and was previously the chief of the Albion, Michigan, Police Department.